F. R. Leavis: Career

 In 1927 Leavis was appointed as a probationary lecturer for the university, and, when his first substantial publications began to appear a few years later, their style was much influenced by the demands of teaching.
 In 1929 Leavis married one of his students, Queenie Roth, and this union resulted in a collaboration that yielded many critical works.
 1932 was an annus mirabilis for them, when Leavis published New Bearings in English Poetry, his wife published Fiction and the Reading Public, and the quarterly periodical Scrutiny was founded.
 A small publishing house, The Minority Press, was founded by Gordon Fraser, another of Leavis's students, in 1930, and served for several years as an additional outlet for the work of Leavis and some of his students.

 In 1931 Leavis was appointed director of studies in English at Downing College, where he taught for the next 30 years.
 He soon founded Scrutiny, the critical quarterly that he edited until 1953, using it as a vehicle for the new Cambridge criticism, upholding rigorous intellectual standards and attacking the dilettante elitism he believed to characterise the Bloomsbury Group.
 Scrutiny provided a forum for (on occasion) identifying important contemporary work and (more commonly) reviewing the traditional canon by serious criteria.
 This criticism was informed by a teacher's concern to present the essential to students, taking into consideration time constraints and a limited range of experience.

+Leavis was a friend of Austrian philosopher Ludwig Wittgenstein, whom he met at the house of their mutual friend, the logician W. E. Johnson.
+He later wrote a piece Memories of Wittgenstein recalling their friendship.